 Jesus and family walked about 80 miles each way at Passover for nearly 30 years----from Nazareth to Jerusalem, Israel----on foot.
-It would have been more than a day’s journey with no motels, rest stops, or caravansaries on the way.
+It would have been more than a day’s journey with no motels, rest stops, or caravansaries along the way.
 En-route there were no motels, no Togo’s or McDonald's,’ no TV dinners.
 Two meals a day sometimes?
 Box lunches?
 (Snacks, yes).
 Travel was not safe, either, for solitary travelers as there were plenty of robbers lurking along the old Roman Roads.
 Weather was quite cool and rainy some years.
 (Passover is a spring time event in Israel, remember).

 After Jesus had grown up and left the family home in Nazareth, this one lone man started his wide-ranging life-work, walking everywhere for about three years.
 (We know lots about those final three years from eye-witness accounts by four good men...)
 The total mileage Jesus walked in his short lifetime was possibly 5000 miles!
 He did not travel to India, as some have supposed, but he did walk over out of country into Tyre, Lebanon, ~50 miles and back, Matthew 15:21-27, Mark 7:21-30.